Bill Burr

+William Frederic Burr (born June 10, 1968) is an American stand-up comedian, podcaster, actor, writer and director.
+He started his career as a stand-up comedian before expanding his career as an actor on stage and screen.
+As a comedian he is known for his sharp confrontational observational humor often tackling subjects such as social issues, politics and the absurdities of the human condition.

-William Frederick Burr (born June 10, 1968) is an American stand-up comedian, actor, filmmaker, and podcaster.
-He has released multiple stand-up comedy specials, most notably Why Do I Do This?
-(2008), Let It Go (2010), You People Are All the Same (2012), I'm Sorry You Feel That Way (2014), Walk Your Way Out (2017), Paper Tiger (2019), and Live at Red Rocks (2022).
-He received a Grammy Award for Best Comedy Album nomination for Paper Tiger, and a Primetime Emmy Award for Outstanding Actor in a Short Form Comedy or Drama Series nomination for the dark comedy series Immoral Compass (2021–present).
-In 2017, Rolling Stone ranked Burr No. 17 in their "50 Best Stand Up Comics of All Time".
+Burr's most notable stand-up comedy specials include You People Are All the Same (2012), I'm Sorry You Feel That Way (2014), Walk Your Way Out (2017), and Paper Tiger (2019).

-Burr also created, co-wrote, and voiced the lead character in the Netflix animated sitcom F Is for Family (2015–2021).
-His other notable acting roles include appearing in various sketches in the second season of Chappelle's Show, Patrick Kuby in the AMC series Breaking Bad (2011–2013), Migs Mayfeld in the Disney+ series The Mandalorian (2019–present), and Ray Bishop in the film The King of Staten Island (2020).
-He has hosted the twice-weekly Monday Morning Podcast since 2007 and co-founded the All Things Comedy network in 2012.
+Burr created, co-wrote, and voiced the lead character in the Netflix animated sitcom F Is for Family (2015–2021).
+His other notable roles include various characters in Chappelle's Show (2004), Patrick Kuby in the AMC crime drama series Breaking Bad (2011–2013), Migs Mayfeld in The Mandalorian (2019–present), and John F. Kennedy in the film Unfrosted (2024).
+He made his feature-length directorial debut as the co-writer, director, and star of the comedy film Old Dads (2023) and has had supporting roles in Daddy's Home (2015), Daddy's Home 2 (2017), and The King of Staten Island (2020).
+He made his Broadway debut in the 2025 revival of Glengarry Glen Ross.

-Early life
+Early life and education

-William Frederick Burr was born in Canton, Massachusetts, on June 10, 1968, the son of nurse Linda Ann (née Wigent) and dentist Robert Edmund Burr.
-He is of German and Irish descent.
-He graduated from high school in 1987.
-In 1993, he obtained a bachelor's degree in radio from Emerson College in Boston, where one of his professors was the writer David Foster Wallace.
+William Frederic Burr was born in Canton, Massachusetts, on June 10, 1968, the son of nurse, Linda Ann, and dentist, Robert Burr.
+He is of German and Irish descent, and was raised Catholic.
+He graduated from Canton High School in 1987.
+After attending North Carolina State University for two semesters, he graduated from Emerson College in Boston in 1993 with a bachelor's degree in communications.
 He worked in warehouses before starting his comedy career, later stating that he enjoyed the freedom of the job: "If my boss gave me a rough time, I could just get on a forklift and just, like, drive away."